Shannon hydroelectric scheme: Background

 The first plan to harness the Shannon's power between Lough Derg and Limerick was published in 1844 by Sir Robert Kane.
-Inspired by Nikola Tesla's 1896 project at Niagara Falls, "Frazer's Scheme" proposed a head-race canal ending at Doonass, and was sanctioned by the 1901 "Shannon Water and Electric Power Act".
-This envisaged a seasonal scheme with a back-up steam turbine to generate electricity in the summer, but the overall cost was considered too great and the Act was shelved.
-In 1902 SF Dick proposed a sharper fall at Doonass.
+Inspired by Nikola Tesla's 1896 project at Niagara Falls, "Frazer's Scheme" proposed a head-race canal ending at Doonass, and was sanctioned by the Shannon Water and Electric Power Act 1901 (1 Edw.
+7. c. cxxxvi).
+This envisaged a seasonal scheme with a back-up steam turbine to generate electricity in the summer, but the overall cost was considered too great and the scheme was shelved.
+In 1902 S. F. Dick proposed a sharper fall at Doonass.
 The British Board of Trade appointed a committee in 1918 which approved proposals by Theodore Stevens and published a report in 1922.
 This envisaged altering upper lake levels to create extra storage of 10,000 million cubic feet, at a cost of £2.6m.

-At the end of 1923, the engineer Dr. Thomas McLaughlin approached the new Irish Free State's Minister for Industry and Commerce Patrick McGilligan with a proposal for a much more ambitious project.
-Dr McLaughlin had started working for Siemens-Schuckert, a large German engineering firm, in late 1922, and his scheme would exploit the full height difference between Lough Allen and the sea.
+At the end of 1923, the engineer Thomas McLaughlin approached the new Irish Free State's Minister for Industry and Commerce Patrick McGilligan with a proposal for a much more ambitious project.
+McLaughlin had started working for Siemens-Schuckert, a large German engineering firm, in late 1922, and his scheme would exploit the full height difference between Lough Allen and the sea.
 He drew on the analysis of 25 years of flow at the weir at Killaloe published by John Chaloner Smith, an engineer with the Commissioners of Public Works.
-McGilligan was enthusiastic although W. T. Cosgrave, the premier, was more cautious.
+McGilligan was enthusiastic although the President of the Executive Council, W. T. Cosgrave, was more cautious.
 The scheme was published by Siemens in September 1924 and the government appointed a team of experts from Norway and Switzerland to check its viability.
 It caused considerable political controversy as the cost of £5.2m was a large part of the new state's entire budget in 1925 of £25m and interests in Dublin preferred a more localised solution.
 But the experts supported the centralised solution which would require a distribution grid all over the country but recommended a two-stage implementation of the power generators.
 The government accepted this and by April 1925 had introduced the Shannon Electricity Act, 1925 in the Dáil.